Amortized Analysis via Coalgebra: Composition of Amortized Data Structures

-\begin{example} Let $\sigFun_\text{s}$ be the signature functor from Example~\ref{ex:stack} for stacks, and let $\sigFun_\text{c} X = X \times (\F{1} + X)$ be the signature of for a counter with successor and predecessor methods.
-Let $\underline{\implObj}$ be the type of bounded arrays used to implement stacks.
+\begin{example} Let $\sigFun_\text{s}$ be the signature functor from Example~\ref{ex:stack} for stacks, and let $\sigFun_\text{c} \X = \X \times (\F{1} + \X)$ be the signature of for a counter with successor and predecessor methods.
+Let $\implObj$ be the carrier used to implement stacks.
 The amortized analysis of stacks induces a morphism

 whose translation component $\sigFun_\text{s} \to \sigFun_\text{s}$ is the identity.
 Separately, let $(\F{\Nat}, \specCoalg_\text{counter})$ be a $\sigFun_\text{c}$-coalgebra specification similar to the $\sigFun_\text{s}$ coalgebra $(\F*{\listty{E}}, \specCoalg)$, keeping the same costs but only storing the number of elements stored rather than the elements themselves.
 We can give a morphism to $(\F{\Nat}, \specCoalg_\text{counter})$